RetroDECK/ES-DE/USERGUIDE-DEV.md

 This will remove the actual game file, its gamelist.xml entry, its entry in any custom collections and its media files.
 A prompt will be shown asking for confirmation.
 The deletion of folders is not supported as that would potentially be a bit dangerous, instead use the appropriate operating system tools to handle deletion of folders.

+## Game media viewer

+The game media viewer displays videos and images in fullscreen mode and is launched from the gamelist view by pressing the _X_ button.

+If a game video is available, this will be played automatically when launching the viewer.
+The _left_ and _right_ buttons are used to navigate betweeen the game media files.
+By default the video will continue to play when browsing the images, but this can be changed with a setting as described earlier in this document.

+The other settings for the media viewer are similar to what is available for the screensavers; the audio can be enabled or disabled, the video can be stretched to fill the entire screen and scanlines and blur can be rendered on top of it.
+For screenshots, scanlines can be rendered.
+All these options are configurable using the main menu.

+Pressing any other button than _left_ or _right_ closes the media viewer.

 ## Screensaver